What is B2B lead generation?

-To generate leads online, you’ll need a well optimised website with a strong, consistent brand message running throughout.
+To generate B2B leads online, you’ll need a well-optimized website with a strong, consistent brand message running throughout.
 Web visitors will rarely arrive directly on your homepage (unless they’re searching for your brand specifically), so every page on your website needs to be aligned.
 It should also fit with your brand identity and be as customer-centric as possible.

 Special landing pages tailored to your audience are key.
 These are the pages that a user will ‘land’ on when first coming to your website.
 They need to cover a specific niche or intent.
 For example, if you’re a company that offers sporting gear and someone searches for bikes, you want them to land on a page specifically about that product.
 It will be of no use to you if they come through to a section on snorkelling.

-Your entire online lead generation strategy should be focused around the customer.
+Your entire online B2B lead generation strategy should be focused on the customer.
 Why are they here?
 What do they want?
 How can we help them?
 How can they be contacted?